nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - ITK-SendPayload-Invalid-Example-2.xml - Corrected the reference value="https://fhir.nhs.uk/STU3/MessageDefinition/ITK-EDIS-MessageDefinition-1".
 The message header is corrected to reference the practitioner and organization.
 - ITK-SendPayload-Valid-Example-2.xml - Corrected the reference value="https://fhir.nhs.uk/STU3/MessageDefinition/ITK-EDIS-MessageDefinition-1".
 The message header is corrected to reference the practitioner and organization.
+- ITK-BusinessAck-Success-Example-2.xml - Removed the elements: destination and response, added the element focus.

 ## 2.1.0-alpha ##
 This is the second version published using Jekyll.